ptsagkis/UGLab/README.md

 - 1 geotiff for the year 2018 holding predicted changes
 - 1 geotiff for the year 2030 holding predicted changes

+## Running UGLab for your own study area

+If you managed to run the demo project then you are ready to run it for own study area.

+To do so, you nedd to download the pan European datasets and also create a new shapefile holding a rectangle polygon expressing the mbr of your area.
+You may find detailed instructions about that within our [WIK](Ihttps://github.com/ptsagkis/UGLab/wiki/UGLab---Pan-European-Sources---Open-Data)

 ## Citing UGLab